rickbunker/emailAgent/examples/EMAIL_SYSTEMS_COMPARISON.md

 ### **Choose Microsoft Graph If:**
 - ✅ You use Office 365 or Exchange Online
-- ✅ You need enterprise-grade security features
+- ✅ You need security features
 - ✅ You want native Outlook integration
 - ✅ You prefer folder-based email organization
-- ✅ You need advanced compliance features
+- ✅ You need compliance features

 ### **Use Both If:**
 - 🎯 You manage multiple email systems
-- 🎯 You want comprehensive email security
+- 🎯 You want complete email security
 - 🎯 You serve clients with different email providers
 - 🎯 You need maximum flexibility and coverage